 The Swedish word lagom is often loosely translated as not too much, not too little.
 The magazine of the same name features stories around independent travel, living a balanced life and thoughtful design.
 Each issue is divided into three sections: Visit, Create and Unwind.
 Lagom promises to be an inspiring magazine for those seeking to adopt a more meaningful lifestyle.

 Update: Lagom is currently on pause.

 Flow offers a burst of colour and positiveness.
 According to the founders, Flow is ‘a magazine of unhurried time, all about doing things differently and making new choices.’
 It features mindfulness, creativity, thoughts on psychology and captures the essence of finding beauty in the imperfect and the everyday.
 Flow is published at least eight times a year, and features quirky illustrations and extra paper-based surprises that are ideal for collages or craft projects.
 Fans of stationery will love their accompanying Paper Lovers books for some mindful moments.

 10. Another Escape

 Another Escape shares stories about those passionate about nature.
 For outdoor lovers, this magazine encourages readers to connect with nature in a meaningful and conscious way.
 Beautiful photography accompanies the volumes which each have a theme, such as ‘The Wilderness Volume’ and ‘The Altitudes Volume’.

 CONSIDERED is published bi-annually and covers articles on living a mindful and sustainable lifestyle, as well as travel.
 They also run gatherings for those looking to slow down and connect as part of their CONSIDERED Community.
-As a fairly new independent magazine, there are just two volumes of CONSIDERED so far.
+As a fairly new independent magazine, there are three volumes of CONSIDERED so far.